Skip Navigation

 Request Appointment

-If diagnosed and treated early, carpal tunnel syndrome can be relieved without surgery.
-In cases where the diagnosis is uncertain or the condition is mild to moderate, your doctor will always try simple treatment measures first.
+If diagnosed and treated early, **carpal tunnel syndrome** can be relieved without surgery.
+In **mild to moderate cases**, doctors typically try **conservative treatments first**.

-A brace or splint worn at night keeps the wrist in a neutral position.
-This prevents the nightly irritation to the median nerve that occurs when wrists are curled during sleep.
-Splints can also be worn during activities that aggravate symptoms.
+Wearing a **brace or splint at night** helps keep the wrist in a **neutral position**, preventing irritation to the **median nerve** that occurs when the wrist is curled during sleep.

 Medications

-Changing patterns of hand use to avoid positions and activities that aggravate the symptoms may be helpful.
-If work requirements cause symptoms, changing or modifying jobs may slow or stop progression of the disease.
+Avoiding **hand positions and activities** that worsen symptoms may help.
+If work-related tasks cause symptoms, modifying job duties may **slow or stop** disease progression.

-In very severe, long-standing cases with constant numbness and wasting of your thumb muscles, surgery may be recommended to prevent irreversible damage.
+In **severe, long-standing cases** with constant **numbness and muscle wasting**, surgery may be necessary to **prevent irreversible nerve damage**.

-In most cases, carpal tunnel surgery is done on an outpatient basis under local anesthesia.
+Most **carpal tunnel release** surgeries are performed **on an outpatient basis** using **local anesthesia**.

-Some surgeons make a smaller skin incision and use a small camera, called an endoscope, to cut the ligament from the inside of the carpal tunnel.
-This may speed up recovery.
+Some surgeons use an **endoscopic** technique, making a **smaller incision** and inserting a **tiny camera (endoscope)** to guide the release of the ligament from inside the carpal tunnel.